OADL Implementation Notes

 OADL file f returning the resulting OADL

-or WideString
+String or WideString object

 in *pRes